Vizonex/pyllparse/README.md

 I ended up mentioning how I did this a while back and I also had a concept for a C parser as well but I just didn't like it and I ended up using this instead but I also learned typescript as a bonus and It was alot of fun for me.
 I don't plan to make this into a real library yet but I didn't want to take away from the magic of the original source that I borrowed from...

 This was the Code that inspired me to tackle cython and enable for cython to likely have a new pyi compiler branch if it wasn't for llhttp existing and it's magical experience I would've never done what I did.

+Unlike llparse this has deeply integrated features like building the api seen in llhttp and I've added a few other things like the dot compiler and also a brand new cython compiler for making easy and simple pxd files for your projects to cython

+# TODOS
+- Make a script to compile projects to node-js by making a .gyp file for them...
+- Make a script for compiling C files to `.lib` and `.dll` extensions as well as the `.a / .so` files seen on Linux and Apple Systems...
+- Add in additional debuggers
+- Make a youtube tutorial on how to use this library on Vizonex Builds
+- Release pypi packages